luzmo-official/cumul.io-plugin/sql/plugin_mysql_pushdown/README.md

 This is a template pushdown plugin for MySQL using Node.js with key & token (username & password MySQL DB).
 This template can be used as a starting point for the development of a Cumul.io plugin.
 It includes a webserver to host the plugin.

+Oct 2023 **_WARNING_** This plugin has been updated to allow upper and lower case column names.
+This is a breaking change and will cause existing Cumul.io datasets to no longer query correctly.

 The layout of the src folder tries to highlight the four different concerns:

 - **src**